 Revenue Recognition.
-The Partnership's primary types of sales and service activities reported as operating revenue include:
+The Partnership's primary types of sales and service activities reported as operating revenues include:

-- · sales of natural gas, NGLs and condensate; and - · natural gas processing, from which we generate revenue through the compression, gathering, treating, and processing of natural gas.
+- sales of natural gas, NGL and condensate; and - natural gas processing, from which we generate revenues through the compression, gathering, treating, and processing of natural gas.